Terrified cruise passenger feared she would die in storm – so she turned on Strictly

 A terrified passenger on board a cruise ship that was battered by a storm has described fearing for her life as 30ft waves crashed against the boat – and revealed she turned to Strictly to get her through it.

-The “nightmare” faced by Carol Lake on The Spirit of Discovery was a long way from the near-perfect salsa performed by Johnny Pacheco and Celia Cruz on Saturday’s show, but for the 63-year-old it was the perfect distraction.
+The “nightmare” faced by Carol Lake on The Spirit of Discovery was a long way from the electric jive performed by Layton Williams and Nikita Kuzmin on Saturday’s show, but for the 63-year-old it was the perfect distraction.

 After hurting her head when the boat’s safety system caused a sudden jolt during the storm, she, along with the 1,000 other passengers, was asked to go to her cabin as the ship held its position in the rocky waters of the Bay of Biscay on Saturday.

-Note: This article was amended on 8 November 2023.
-It originally said that Johnny Pacheco and Celia Cruz had performed a dance, but this was inaccurate.
-They are not on the show and the dance referred to was performed by Layton Williams and Nikita Kuzmin.